jchris/use-fireproof/docs/solid-tutorial.md

 # SolidJS Tutorial

 This tutorial will show you the basics of using Fireproof in SolidJS.
 It contains a simple example as well as additional details on how it all works.

+**NOTE:** The `@fireproof/solid-js` package is still on 0.18 and contributions are welcome.

 ## Installation